zolantris/ValheimMods/README.md

 ## Want Valheim To Run Faster?

 Add this to `valheim_Data/boot.config folder.
-This should allow script heavy mods to run on more threads without bottlenecking the game UI so fps will be much higher.
+This should allow script heavy mods to run garbage collecting every 20ms instead of every 3 ms. Big gains especially for larger GPUs and multithreaded CPUs which do not need to be forced to garbage collect.

 ```ini
 gc-max-time-slice=20